Whatsapp Icon

 Emotional and Psychological Support

 Surviving myeloma can bring a mix of emotions, including relief, anxiety, and depression.
-Support groups, counseling, or talking with a therapist can be beneficial for patients and families to cope with these feelings effectively.
+Support groups, counselling, or talking with a therapist can be beneficial for patients and families to cope with these feelings effectively.

 Lifestyle Modifications